csso-iam/proctor-backup/README.md

 lan:
   - computer-name: '<WINDOWS-COMPUTER-NAME>'  #The computer name to whihc you want to sync
     port: 5985     #The winrm port number, actually only 5985 is suppported
-    credential: '<WINDOWS-COMPUTER-NAME>\<target-user>'   #Your user name to connect to the target host, please preferably setup a particular backup user in the target host; assgning him, add the user to the Remote group
+    credential: '<WINDOWS-COMPUTER-NAME>\<target-user>'   #Your user name to connect to the target host, please preferably setup a particular backup user in the target host; add the user to the Windows Remote group
-    secret: '<password>'   #The remote user password
+    secret: ${REMOTE_USER_PASSWORD}   #The remote user password, please use the environment variable if possible
     destination: 'path\to\remote-machine\backup_folder'  #The folder of the remote machine where the backup will be saved
     cron: '*/15 * * * *'             #The syncing cron job expression
     retention: 1        #The remote backups retention in days